yukoba/nd4j/getstarted.md

              <version>0.0.3.5.2</version>
             </dependency>

-For Jcuda, we are still in the process of streamlining the release for this one.
+We're still streamlining the release for Jcuda.
 For now, please do the following:

              git clone https://github.com/SkymindIO/mavenized-jcuda
              cd mavenized-jcuda
              mvn clean install

 This will install the Jcuda jar files.
 You need to specify a version of Jcuda to use as well.
 The version will depend on your GPU.
 Amazon supports 0.5.5.

-This will install the Jcuda jar files.

 **NEXT STEP**: Now you're ready to run the examples cited in our [documentation](../elementwise.html).